CHED (AM): History

-Originally owned by Hugh Sibbald, LLoyd Moffat, and E. A. Rawlinson, the station first signed on to 1080 kHz at 8:00 p.m. on March 3, 1954, from studios on the corner of 107 Street and 100 Avenue in Downtown Edmonton.
-On May 14, 1963, at 6:30 am, CHED switched to its current frequency of 630 kHz.
+Originally owned by Hugh Sibbald, Lloyd Moffat, and E. A. Rawlinson, the station first signed on to 1080 kHz at 8:00 p.m. on March 3, 1954, from studios on the corner of 107 Street and 100 Avenue in Downtown Edmonton.
+On May 14, 1963, at 6:30 am, CHED switched to 630 kHz.
 Beginning in 1959, CHED aired a Top 40/CHR format.

 Jerry Forbes ran the first 630 CHED Santas Anonymous in 1955.
 The charity provided 600 toys to children in its first year and is still run annually as of 2020.
 In the latest edition, the toy drive provided toys to over 20,000 children.

 In 1970, Bob Layton joined the station as a writer for Frank Robertson.
 The following year after Frank left the station, Bob went on the air as his replacement, beginning a near 50-year career in broadcasting.
 He would go on to win several national awards for his radio editorials.

-According to the 1976 B.B.M.
-Weekly Reach survey, CHED was the most-listened-to radio station in Edmonton.
-This marked a period in which the Top-40 format lead CHED to become "thee" radio station in the region.
+According to the 1976 BBM Weekly Reach survey, CHED was the most-listened-to radio station in Edmonton.
+This marked a period in which the Top-40 format lead CHED to become "the" radio station in the region.
 This continued until FM frequencies began pulling listeners away and on December 1, 1993, the station relaunched with a news/talk format.

-On July 6, 2000, Corus Entertainment Inc. acquired the broadcast license for CHED from WIC Radio.
+On July 6, 2000, Corus Entertainment acquired the broadcast license for CHED from Western International Communications.

 Throughout the 2010s, CHED was consistently in the top 3 of the most-listened-to radio stations in the Edmonton market, with a listener share reaching as high as 11.5 in 2016.

 As of February 28, 2021, CHED is the 4th-most-listened-to radio station in the Edmonton market according to a PPM data report released by Numeris.

+On June 26, 2024, CHED's programming began to be simulcast on 880 AM CHQT.
+Corus stated at the time that the simulcast was an interim measure and that the company would ultimately only operate one news-talk AM station in Edmonton, but did not specify its plans for the signal.

+On August 28, 2024, Corus announced that the CHED intellectual unit, including its call letters and format, would move permanently to 880 AM, effective October 9, citing that facility's improved coverage.
+While both stations operated at a power of 50 kilowatts, the 880 AM transmitter is non-directional during the day whereas 630 is directional at all times.
+Corus intends to then return the 630 AM licence to the CRTC for cancellation, and sell the land on which that transmitter facility currently sits.